Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ![](.//media/image63.png)&nbsp;

-The "Input mode"‖ feature exists because buttons behave differently depending on what ‘mode‘ the application is in.
+The "Input mode" feature exists because buttons behave differently depending on what ‘mode‘ the application is in.
 When the timer has started, the buttons are in the "Mark"‖ mode that expects a click to mean "mark this item incorrect".
 After the timer is